Absorbent incontinence aids

 Dear readers!

-"In case of occasional or persistent loss of urine, it is referred to as bladder weakness or urinary incontinence.
-This condition not only poses a hygienic challenge for those affected but often also represents a significant emotional problem."
+Occasional or persistent loss of urine is called bladder weakness or urinary incontinence.
+This condition is not only a hygienic challenge for those affected but often also a significant emotional problem.

-Many people suffer from urinary incontinence, with even one in three affected in older age.
-Nevertheless, the issue of incontinence is rarely discussed openly.
-Therefore, we would like to encourage you to engage with this topic.
+Many people suffer from urinary incontinence, in older age even one in three.
+Nevertheless, the problem of incontinence is rarely openly discussed.
+Therefore, we want to encourage you to engage with this topic.

-"However, we would also like to provide you with comprehensive information about the disease picture.
-You should know how to prevent urinary incontinence and what therapeutic and accompanying options are available."
+We also want to provide you with comprehensive information about the condition.
+You should know how to prevent urinary incontinence and what therapeutic and supportive options exist.

-In this blog article, you will find suggestions on how to best tackle your problem and regain a better quality of life.
+In this blog article, you will find suggestions on how to best manage your problem and regain more quality of life.

 What is incontinence?

-The term "incontinence" describes the uncontrolled loss of stool or urine.
-This occurs due to a dysfunction of the bladder or the pelvic floor muscles.
-Accordingly, one speaks either of urinary incontinence or fecal incontinence.
+The term “incontinence” describes the uncontrolled loss of stool or urine.
+This occurs due to a dysfunction of the bladder or pelvic floor muscles.
+Accordingly, it is referred to as either urinary incontinence or fecal incontinence.

 Most common causes of incontinence

-1. A weak pelvic floor muscle or lax connective tissue: pregnancy, childbirth, menopause, age-related changes, overweight, injuries resulting from surgeries or chronic cough.
+1. Weak pelvic floor muscles or lax connective tissue: pregnancy, childbirth, menopause, age-related changes, overweight, injuries due to surgeries or chronic cough

-2. Damage or lowering of the sphincter: surgeries in the pelvic area such as the removal of the prostate.
+2. Damage or weakening of the sphincter muscle: surgeries in the pelvic area such as prostate removal

-3. Dysfunction of the bladder: urinary tract infections or overactive bladder
+3. Bladder dysfunction: urinary tract infections or overactive bladder

-4. Drainage disorders: Enlarged prostate or uterine prolapse
+4. Obstruction disorders: enlarged prostate or uterine prolapse

-5. Neurological causes and specific diseases: Multiple sclerosis, stroke, Parkinson's, paraplegia, tumors, diabetes
+5. Neurological causes and specific diseases: multiple sclerosis, stroke, Parkinson's, spinal cord injury, tumors, diabetes

-Good to know: Almost 90 percent of those affected have a treatment-requiring stress incontinence.
+Good to know: Almost 90 percent of those affected have stress incontinence that requires treatment.

 Filling and emptying of the bladder

-The storage of urine is an unconscious process.
+Urine storage is an unconscious process.
 The reaching of the capacity limit is signaled by the urge to urinate.
-It can be suppressed for a certain period of time.
+It can be suppressed for a certain period.

 Average capacity: